intern-space-program/avionics/nav/README.md

 # Navigation

 ## Description
-Navigation ("Nav") takes in sensor measurements and the last known state of the rocket and estimates the vehicle's current position, velocity, and attitude.
+Navigation ("Nav") takes in sensor measurements and the last known state of the rocket and estimates the vehicle's current position, velocity, and attitude. **Units are SI.**

 ## Use Instructions
 In the F2019 semester, the vehicle has the following set of sensors on board, with the specified data used:
 - GPS
-    - latitude, longitude, altitude (LLA) position
+    - latitude, longitude, altitude (LLA) position (degrees, degrees, meters)
 - IMU
-    - x, y, z conservative acceleration (includes gravity)
+    - x, y, z conservative acceleration (includes gravity) (all meters per second squared)
-    - x, y, z non-conservative acceleration (gravity subtracted)
+    - x, y, z non-conservative acceleration (gravity subtracted) (all meters per second squared)
-    - x, y, z angular velocity
+    - x, y, z angular velocity (all radians per second)
+    - w, x, y, z absolute attitude quaternion (unitless)
 - Temperature/Pressure/Altitude
-    - z position
+    - z position (meters)

 This should be compiled into a python dictionary with the following keys and values before being input to Nav:
 - `time`: `float` The time at which the sensor measurements were taken